AWKWARD MOMENTS MATTER

-But now, for the last 9 1/2 years, God pushed Mary and I to the front.
+But for the last 13 years, God consistently pushed Mary and me to the front.
 It is still hard for us to believe that God has put us where we are.
-We don’t seek to be honored or over blessed by those who serve with us – but they do.
-I woke up today still feeling awkward, but also feeling so loved by our church family.
+We don't seek to be honored or over blessed by those who serve with us or those we serve - but they do.
+I wake up each day crazy grateful for the opportunities that God has opened up for us.

 Awkward moments remind you where you came from.

 Hard to believe how far God has taken our family.
-We look back over the past 10 years and cannot believe the doors God has unlocked for us.
+We look back over the past 20 years of marriage and cannot believe the doors God has unlocked for us.
 But we will never take for granted the humble beginnings in a movie theater where we were thrilled with 50 people.
 Those beginnings are etched in our spirits.

 Awkward moments reveal your motives.

-Yep, it’s true.
+Yep, it's true.
 There are moments in life when things get awkward, but they always reveal something.
-I am not a huge fan of Pastor Appreciation Day because I always want it is be about Jesus.
+I am not a huge fan of being recognized or honored because I always want it is be about Jesus.
 I never want to get in the way.
-Plus a big part of me still wants to hide out in the shadows.
+Plus a big part of me still wants to hide out in the shadows - kind of like Saul.

 Awkward moments often grow our platform.

 We are so incredibly thankful for our church.
-We read every card, every post, every email and every text.
-We felt your love.
-Thank you for making awkward moments that help us remember that its all Jesus.
+We read every card, every post, every email and every text that we receive from people throughout the year.
+We feel the love of our church.
+These awkward moments help us remember that its all Jesus.
 We could not do it without Him.
 In fact, we would not do it.
-One church in two locations.
-Thank you for showing us so much.
-We are honored to love and lead this movement.